What is it?

-The Kids and Families Program is an important part of the training of medical students (trainee doctors) at the Faculty of Health School of Medicine.
+The Kids and Families Program is an important part of the training of medical students (trainee doctors) at the School of Medicine.
 It introduces students to normal childhood and the importance of the family.
 It is the first long-term professional relationship that medical students have.

-We are looking for families in the greater Hobart region who have either had or are expecting a baby between the months of April to August this year.
+We seek families in the greater Hobart region who have either had or are expecting a baby between the months of April to August.

 Students follow the progress of a child over a 2-year period.
 They do this through visits to a family, along with a series of online tutorials and seminars.

 The Kids and Families Program begins by introducing 2-3 first-year medical students to a family who are preparing to have a baby, and who live in the Hobart metropolitan area.

 Students will visit your family at home, at a time that is convenient to you, and will follow the progress of your child during the next 2 years.

 Visits will take about 1 hour.
 There will be 2 visits in the first year, 4 visits in the second year, and 1 visit in the third year of the program.

 During their visits, students will ask you about the development of your child and seek your family's perspective about various health care issues.
 They will also ask you about topics such as feeding, growth, relationships in the family, parenting, accidents, changes in behaviour, child care, emotional support and other related topics.
 Students will benefit greatly from your experiences as a parent.

 The Kids and Families Program is a very important part of the medical course.
 Rather than concentrating upon disease, this program emphasises normality.
 It teaches concepts of preventative health, ranges of normal behaviour, and the special relationships and responsibilities that a doctor has.
 The Kids and Families Program motivates students by allowing them to see the relevance of the other learning that they do within the university.
 The program emphasises the importance of a "whole person", rather than "disease-based" approach to health care.